netdata/netdata/claim/README.md

 ### Claiming directory

-Netdata stores the agent claiming-related state in the Netdata library directory under `cloud.d`.
+Netdata stores the Agent's claiming-related state in the Netdata library directory under `cloud.d`.
 For a default installation, this directory exists at `/var/lib/netdata/cloud.d`.
 The directory and its files should be owned by the user that runs the Agent, which is typically the `netdata` user.

-The `cloud.d/token` file should contain the claiming-token and the `cloud.d/rooms` file should contain the list of war-rooms.
+The `cloud.d/token` file should contain the claiming-token and the `cloud.d/rooms` file should contain the list of War Rooms you added that node to.

 The user can also put the Cloud endpoint's full certificate chain in `cloud.d/cloud_fullchain.pem` so that the Agent can trust the endpoint if necessary.